tldr-pages/tldr/pages/linux/fossil-add.md

 > Put files or directories under Fossil version control.
 > More information: <https://fossil-scm.org/home/help/add>.

-- Stage a file or directory for the next commit to the current checkout:
+- Put a file or directory under version control, so it will be in the current checkout:

 `fossil add {{path/to/file_or_directory}}`